illinois-impact/ece408_project/README.md

 ### Offline Development

-If you'd like to develop using a local copy of mxnet, you may do so.
+If you'd like to develop using a local copy of MXNet, you may do so.
 Keep in mind your project will be evaluated through rai.
 Your submission must work through rai.

-The MxNet instructions are available [here](https://mxnet.incubator.apache.org/get_started/install.html).
+The MXNet instructions are available [here](https://mxnet.incubator.apache.org/get_started/install.html).
 A short form of them follows for Ubuntu.

     # install some prereqs
     sudo apt install -y build-essential git libopenblas-dev liblapack-dev libopencv-dev python-pip python-dev python-setuptools python-numpy
-    # download mxnet release 0.11.0
+    # download MXNet release 0.11.0
     git clone git@github.com:apache/incubator-mxnet.git --recursive --branch 0.11.0
-    # build mxnet
+    # build MXNet
     nice -n20 make -C incubator-mxnet -j$(nrpoc) USE_CUDA=1 USE_CUDA_PATH=/usr/local/cuda USE_CUDNN=1 USE_BLAS=openblas
     # install python bindings
     pip install --user -e incubator-mxnet/python